GhulePrashant/GOT-Quiz/README.md

 1. readline-sync : for user input
 2. chalk : for styling the output

-Concepts like objects, function, data structure(array) are used.
+Concepts like loops, decision making, objects, function, data structure(array) are used.

 Link is provided in About.
 Give a try and share your feedback.